o3-mini vs DeepSeek R1: 2026 Speed & Price Benchmark

 •

-For the past week, DeepSeek R1 has been the undisputed king of value, offering “thinking” capabilities at a price ($0.70/M) that undercut the entire market.
-We even built an entire $0 SMB Stack around it.
+For the past few months, DeepSeek R1 has been the undisputed king of value.
+It offers “thinking” capabilities at a price that drastically undercuts the entire western market.

 Enter OpenAI o3-mini.
-Released right into the chaos, this model claims to be the “DeepSeek Killer” for the Enterprise.
-It’s 3x faster, it’s smart, and it runs on Azure infrastructure.
-But is it worth paying a premium just to avoid a timeout error?
+Released right into the chaos, this model claims to be the definitive “DeepSeek Killer” for the Enterprise sector.

 |---|---|---|